THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We know also angels announced the births of John the Baptist and the Lord Jesus, and ministered to Jesus after His temptation in the wilderness.
 Have you ever thought about this?
 Have you ever meditated on how active the angels were in the ministry of Christ, in that Christ is Jacob’s ladder reaching from the earth into Heaven?

-And he saith unto him, Verily, verily, I say unto you, Hereafter ye shall see heaven open, and the angels of God ascending and descending upon the Son of man.
+And He said to him, “Most assuredly, I say to you, hereafter you shall see heaven open, and the angels of God ascending and descending upon the Son of Man.”
 (John 1:51)

 The climax came when our Lord was ministered to by an angel in the Garden of Gethsemane.